dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/Operations on Representations.md

 	- AArch64 and x86-64: $W=64$
 	- AArch32 and IA32: $W=32$
 	- This size can be smaller/vary for embedded processing units

+### Byte Ordering

+Defines the order by which bytes are counted when an address is defined.

+This is very straightforward.

+Say we have `int x` in a `C` program, where `sizeof(x) = 4` and `&x = 0x1000`, the occupied bytes of memory's addresses are: `0x1000, 0x1001, 0x1002, 0x1003` because the bytes are stored consecutively.

+- Which byte goes into what cell?
+	- Similar to how we order binary bits, we put the least significant byte in the lowest address.

+### Two Byte Orders

+- **Little-endian ordering**: If the least significant byte is in the memory cell with the lowest-numbered address
+-